Tree pose

 Tree pose or Vrikshasana (वृक्षासन) is a balancing asana.
 It is one of the very few standing poses in medieval hatha yoga, and remains popular in modern yoga as exercise.
 The pose has been called iconic of modern yoga; it is often featured in yoga magazines, and practised in public displays such as for the International Day of Yoga.

 Etymology and origins

 The name comes from the Sanskrit words vṛkṣa (वृक्ष) meaning 'tree', and āsana (आसन) meaning 'posture'.

-A 7th-century stone carving in Mahabalipuram appears to contain a figure standing on one leg, perhaps indicating that a pose similar to vrikshasana was in use at that time.
-It is said that sadhus disciplined themselves by choosing to meditate in the pose.
+A 7th-century stone carving in Mahabalipuram contains a figure standing on one leg; the yoga teacher Tias Little suggests that a pose similar to vrikshasana was in use at that time.
+Sadhus sometimes disciplined themselves by choosing to meditate in the pose.

 The pose is described in the 17th century Gheraṇḍa Saṃhitā 2.36.
 More recently it has been called iconic of modern yoga; it is often featured in yoga magazines, and practised in public displays such as for the International Day of Yoga.

 Rock relief at Mahabalipuram seems to show Vrikshasana at top left.